Attitude Era: Video games

-Many video games were released by WWF based on the Attitude Era, with some of the most notable titles being WWF War Zone, WWF Attitude, WWF WrestleMania 2000, WWF No Mercy, WWF Royal Rumble, WWF SmackDown!,WWF SmackDown!
+Many video games were released by WWF based on the Attitude Era, with some of the most notable titles being WWF War Zone, WWF Attitude, WWF WrestleMania 2000, WWF No Mercy, WWF Royal Rumble, WWF SmackDown!, WWF SmackDown!
 2: Know Your Role, WWF SmackDown!
 Just Bring It, WWF Road to WrestleMania, WWF RAW, and WWE WrestleMania X8.

-A video game entitled WWE '13, which was released in October 2012, paid tribute to the era with its "Attitude Era" mode, which allows the player to re-enact WWF matches and storytelling from SummerSlam in August 1997 to WrestleMania XV in March 1999.
-Also, in WWE '13, there is an "Off Script", including the debut of Smackdown! in April 1999 to the match between Trish Stratus and Lita on Monday Night Raw in November 2001.
-The video game first entitled WWE 2K14 featured some of the four WrestleMania matches based on the Attitude Era as well, with WrestleMania XIV and XV having previously appeared in WWE Legends of WrestleMania prior to their appearances in WWE '13 and WWE 2K14.
-The video game entitled WWE 2K16 featured some events of the Attitude Era specifically related to Stone Cold Steve Austin, who was also on the game's cover.
+The video game WWE '13, which was released in October 2012, paid tribute to the era with its "Attitude Era" mode, which allows the player to re-enact WWF matches and storytelling from SummerSlam in August 1997 to WrestleMania XV in March 1999.
+Also in WWE '13, there is an "Off Script", including the debut of SmackDown! in April 1999 to the match between Trish Stratus and Lita on Raw in November 2001.
+The video game WWE 2K14 featured some of the four WrestleMania matches based on the Attitude Era as well, with WrestleMania XIV and WrestleMania XV having previously appeared in WWE Legends of WrestleMania prior to their appearances in WWE '13 and WWE 2K14.
+The video game WWE 2K16 featured some events of the Attitude Era specifically related to Stone Cold Steve Austin, who was also on the game's cover.
+On January 23, 2026, 2K Games announced a brand new edition of the "Attitude Era" on the upcoming WWE 2K26 video game with its pre-order on January 30.